pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation/installing-on-google-cloud-vm.md

 ---
-title: "Installing on CloudRun"
+title: "Installing on Google Cloud VM"
-linkTitle: "Installing on CloudRun"
+linkTitle: "Installing on Google Cloud VM"
-weight: 3
+weight: 2
 description: >
-  This page describes how to install Piped on CloudRun.
+  This page describes how to install Piped on Google Cloud VM.
 ---

 ## Prerequisites